ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Exploring The Size of

 Synthesizing ADIs requires preparing a sample dataset \sd\ that follows the distribution of \mb's standard inputs. \ssd\ is 20 for the above experiments, meaning that we \textit{randomly} select 20 sample inputs from the test dataset of \mb\ to form \sd.
 This section explores how \ssd\ influences ADI synthesis.

-We launch the study using MNIST over two participants \ma\ and \mb.
+We use MNIST and CIFAR-10 over two participants \ma\ and \mb.
 In particular, we randomly select ten $X_\mathcal{A}^*$ as the inputs of \ma.
 These ten $X_\mathcal{A}^*$ will be classified into labels 0--9 and we confirm that they behave normally and do not dominate the joint inference.
-We further launch the gradient-based ADI synthesis with bounded mutation to generate an ADI from each $X_\mathcal{A}^*$.
+We further launch ADI synthesis with bounded mutation to generate an ADI from each $X_\mathcal{A}^*$.
 Model configuration and the feature partition ratio over \ma\ and \mb\ are aligned with evaluation in \S~\ref{subsec:whitebox-attack}, and the dominating threshold is set as 95\%.

 Recall to synthesize an ADI from $X_\mathcal{A}^*$, we iterate each data $X_{\mathcal{B}}^i$ in \sd\ and compute a perturbation vector $V_i$ (see \A~\ref{alg:attacking}).
 Each $V_i$ points toward the direction of the adversary-specified classification region $R_{l_{target}}$.
 Let $h$ be the size of \sd, to quantify the correlation between $h$ perturbation vectors, we first define the matrix: $N = \left[ \frac{V_1}{||V_1||_2} \dots \frac{V_h}{||V_h||_2} \right]$.